zerollzeng/tiny-tensorrt/plugin/CuteSamplePlugin/README.md

-Note: This template runs successfully with TensorRT 7.2.2 and failed at some previous versions. especially before 7.2.0.
+Note: This template runs successfully with TensorRT 7.2.2 and failed at some previous versions.

 ## A Cute custom onnx plugin template